rust-lang/rust-wiki-backup/Doc-unit-testing.md

-**This page must be merged into http://static.rust-lang.org/doc/master/guide-testing.html**
+**This page has been merged into http://static.rust-lang.org/doc/master/guide-testing.html**

 # Unit testing in Rust